cocos/cocos-docs/en/editor/project/index.md

 ![add](./texture-compress/add.png)

-After adding a compressed texture, you can delete it by hovering over the preset name and clicking the delete button on the right.
+After adding a compressed texture, it can be deleted by hovering over the preset name and clicking the delete button on the right.

 ![delete](./texture-compress/delete.png)